78afec35/OneCleverHorse/README.md

 ## Service 3
 Picks two of these words and adds symbolism replacement.
 ## Service 4
-Is Database to hold all the users and their passwords.
+Is a Database to hold all the users and their passwords.

 # Development Environment
 ## GCP Server Setup